Cliff (album)

 Cliff is the 1959 debut album of British singer Cliff Richard and his band the Drifters (later known as the Shadows).

 The album is a live-in-the-studio recording of Richard's and the Shadows' early rock and roll in front of an invited audience of several hundred fans.
 It was recorded over two nights during February 1959 in Studio 2 at EMI Recording Studios (later known as Abbey Road Studios) with Norrie Paramor as producer.

 The album contains renderings of Richard's hit single "Move It", both tracks of the yet to be released Drifters' instrumental single "Jet Black" and "Driftin'" and covers of rock 'n' roll standards made famous by Elvis Presley, Buddy Holly, Little Richard, Jerry Lee Lewis, Roy Orbison, Ricky Nelson, Ritchie Valens and Gene Vincent.

 The album reached number 4 in the UK album chart and spent 31 weeks on the chart - a time when the chart was only a top ten.

 Release

-The album was released originally in mono only (Columbia 33 SX 1147) but was also released in two parts as 45rpm EPs (Cliff No.1 and Cliff No.2 in both mono and stereo.
+The album was released originally in mono only (Columbia 33 SX 1147) but was also released in two parts as 45 rpm EPs (Cliff No.1 and Cliff No.2 in both mono and stereo.
 Both versions use the same takes but with slightly different audience noise.

 The album was repackaged with the title Dance with Cliff Richard for release in France (Columbia 33 FPX 185).

 The album was first released on CD in 1987 (EMI CDP 7482772) in the original mono version.
 It was reissued in 1998 (EMI 495 4382) with both the mono and stereo versions on the same disc.
 It was also released in 2001 (EMI 534 6002) with the stereo version only along with the stereo version of the follow-up album Cliff Sings as part of the 2 on 1 series.